-2) Regulatory changes
+2) Regulatory Changes

-Principles of the Basel III framework
++ Principles of the Basel III Framework

-The Bank of Thailand (BOT) has enforced its regulatory capital requirements for commercial banks according to the Basel III framework, which has covered regulatory capital requirements and liquidity risk management standards since 2013.
+The Bank of Thailand (BOT) has enforced its regulatory capital requirements for commercial banks according to the Basel III framework, which covers regulatory capital requirements and liquidity risk management standards, since 2013.

 Under this framework the BOT requires banks to preserve additional capital, in both quantitative and qualitative terms, to support losses that may occur in normal times as well as under stressed scenarios in order to support and maintain the stability of the financial system.
-Significant recent revisions to the requirements include: a new minimum capital ratio, an increase in the quality of capital to an appropriate level, and an expansion of the coverage of risk-weighted assets so they are more comprehensive and reflect real risks.
-From January 1, 2019, the BOT has required commercial banks to set aside additional capital as part of the Capital Conservation Buffer of more than 2.50 percent.
-Moreover, the BOT requires the Bank, which is classified as a domestic systemically important bank (D-SIB), to have additional Common Equity Tier 1 capital to meet the Higher Loss Absorbency (HLA) requirement by 1.00 percent from January 1, 2020 onwards.
-As at December 31, 2020, the Bank and Group had adequate capital for such buffers.
+Significant recent revisions to the requirements include: a new minimum capital ratio, an increase in the quality of capital to an appropriate level, and an expansion of the coverage of risk-weighted assets so that they are more comprehensive and reflect real risks.
+From January 1, 2016, the BOT has required commercial banks to gradually set aside additional capital as part of the Capital Conservation Buffer of more than 0.625 percent p.a. until completion of the increment to more than 2.50 percent in 2019.
+The BOT also plans to enforce the Countercyclical Buffer in 2019, which requires commercial banks to maintain additional capital at a maximum of 2.50 percent.
+Moreover, the BOT requires the Bank, which is classified as a domestic systemically important bank (D-SIB), to have additional capital to meet the Higher Loss Absorbency (HLA) requirement by 1.00 percent, beginning with a 0.50 percent increase from January 1, 2019 followed by a 1.00 percent increase from January 1, 2020 onwards.
+As at December 31, 2018, the Bank and Group had adequate capital for such buffers.

-The Leverage Ratio guidelines, which will take effect in 2023, aim to control on- and off-balance sheet transaction volumes by ensuring Tier 1 capital as a percentage of total exposures is no lower than 3 percent.
+The Leverage Ratio guidelines, which will take effect in 2022, aim to control on and off-balance sheet transaction volumes by ensuring Tier 1 capital as a percentage of total exposures is no lower than 3 percent.
 The Bank has already prepared for compliance with the guidelines.

-With regard to the Basel III Liquidity Framework, the BOT has imposed the guidelines on Liquidity Coverage Ratio (LCR) since January 1, 2016.
-The minimum requirement for LCR was set at 60 percent for 2016 and mandated to rise in equal steps annually until reaching 100 percent on January 1, 2020.
+With regards to the Basel III Liquidity Framework, the BOT has imposed the guidelines on Liquidity Coverage Ratio (LCR) since January 1, 2016.
+The minimum requirement for LCR was set at 60 percent for 2016 and mandated to rise in equal annual steps until reaching 100 percent on January 1, 2020.
 The BOT recently imposed guidelines for the Net Stable Funding Ratio (NSFR) with the minimum requirement of 100 percent, effective on July 1, 2018.
-As at December 31, 2020, the Bank and the Group had maintained both ratios above the minimum requirements.

-Apart from the guidelines mentioned above, the Bank has closely monitored the other risk management guidelines, including guidelines already announced by the Basel Committee on Banking Supervision (BCBS) and/or any other regulators which the BOT is considering adopting in Thailand, such as the Countercyclical Buffer and Interest Rate Risk in the Banking Book, and guidelines expected to be enacted by the BCBS in the future such as Basel III: Finalizing Post-crisis Reforms.
+Apart from the guidelines mentioned above, the Bank has closely monitored the revision of other risk management guidelines proposed by the Basel Committee on Banking Supervision (BCBS) and/or any other regulators, including guidelines that BCBS has already announced and which the BOT is considering adopting in Thailand, such as Basel III: Finalizing Post-crisis Reforms, Fundamental Review of the Trading Book, Operational Risk - Revisions to the Simpler Approaches, Interest Rate Risk in the Banking Book, and the Standardised Approach for Measuring Counterparty Credit Risk Exposures.
 These guidelines may impact the Bank's capital requirements and business strategy.
-The Bank has therefore continuously monitored these revisions and the enforcement schedule from the BOT, and has studied and assessed their impacts, in order to properly prepare for the new guidelines.
+The Bank has therefore closely monitored these revisions and has studied and assessed their impacts, in order to properly prepare for the new guidelines.